A laptop is an essential item you need to pack when you go travelling. However, choosing the best travel laptops can be tricky!

 |MacBook Air||$762||13.3 inches||RAM space||8 GB||128 GB|

 Asus ZenBook 3

-It’s a good option for the price, and is without a doubt, one of the best travel laptops you can buy!
+It’s a good option for the price and is undoubtedly one of the best travel laptops you can buy!

 Dell XPS 13